 People's magnesium needs depend on their age and sex.
-In the case of the average adult women, the National Institutes of Health recommends 310 to 320 milligrams, but pregnant or lactating women need a little bit more.
-Pregnant women should get 350 to 360 milligrams and breastfeeding women should get 310 to 320 milligrams.
+In the case of the average adult women, the National Institutes of Health recommends 310 to 320 milligrams, but pregnant or lactating people need a little bit more.
+Pregnant people should get 350 to 360 milligrams and breastfeeding people should get 310 to 320 milligrams.

 Good dietary sources of magnesium include legumes, nuts and seeds, whole grains, leafy vegetables, dairy products and fortified breakfast cereals.
 According to the Cleveland Clinic, the best sources of magnesium you can find are pumpkin seed kernels (168 milligrams per 1 ounce), almonds (80 milligrams per 1 ounce), boiled spinach (78 milligrams per half-cup) and cashews (74 milligrams per 1 ounce).